 One fallout of this verdict was the restriction of residents’ working hours.
 From then on, they couldn’t work over 80 hours per week.
 This was based on a presumption that sleep-deprived medical staff makes more mistakes..

 Fast forward 30 years.
-A few months earlier two studies were published in JAMA, an official organ of American Medical Association.
-These papers compared physical and mental condition of residents in 2003 with their counterparts in 2011.
-The second group was working in a highly regulated conditions of no more, than 80 hours per week and 16 hours of continuous work shifts.
+They published the two studies in JAMA, an official organ of the American Medical Association.
+The papers compared physical and mental condition of residents in 2003 and 2011.
+The second group had regulated conditions of no more than 80 hours per week and 16-hour work shifts.

 The results were stunning.

 First of all, medical errors increased by 15-20% in the group with less work load.
 When shifts were shorter, the young doctors still didn’t use the extra time to sleep.
 They weren’t happier and didn’t study more than a group with longer hours.
 Actually they learned less, because first group’s teaching sessions were arranged during working hours.
 Incidence of depression was close to 20%, similar in both groups.

 I would like to comment on my experience in one of the most grueling specialty of cardiovascular and thoracic surgery.
 My general surgery residency was on Dr Altemeier’s program in Cincinnati General Hospital in the late 70s.
 We were on call every other night, which meant 36 hours in hospital and 12 hours off.
 This accounted for over 100 hours per week being on duty.
 During fellowship in Charlotte Memorial Hospital on cardiac surgery program, open heart cases lasted often 12 hours and more.
 So when I came back to see my father in Poland, when he was sick, his question was, “And when do you have time to go to the bathroom?”
 I didn’t think of that much then, but I understand what was he talking about.